ayhyap/xpart-radiobiometrics/README.md

 You'll also want the enrollee demographics file 'oai_enrollee01' under demographics and x-ray outcomes also in NDA.

 Now create a new csv file which contains information for each x-ray image with the following columns (using these names as headers):
--src_subject_id: unchanged from image03, XRay**.txt, or enrolee**.txt
+- src_subject_id: unchanged from image03, XRay**.txt, or enrolee**.txt
--interview_age: the interview_age from image03 or enrolee**.txt, divided by 12 and floored to give age in years
+- interview_age: the interview_age from image03 or enrolee**.txt, divided by 12 and floored to give age in years
--sex: the gender column from image03 or enrolee**.txt
+- sex: the gender column from image03 or enrolee**.txt
--race: the race column from enrolee**.txt joined using src_subject_id as a key, mapped to integer values: 0 (other), 1 (white/caucasian), 2 (black/african american), 3 (asian), or '' (blank) if not provided
+- race: the race column from enrolee**.txt joined using src_subject_id as a key, mapped to integer values: 0 (other), 1 (white/caucasian), 2 (black/african american), 3 (asian), or '' (blank) if not provided
--file: the file name of the image as saved on your system.
+- file: the file name of the image as saved on your system.
 Can be in subdirectories as long as you supply the correct top-level directory in globals.json
--exam: the image_description column from image03 or the V**EXAMTP from XRay**.txt
+- exam: the image_description column from image03 or the V**EXAMTP from XRay**.txt
--xval_split: the src_subject_id column modulo 4
+- xval_split: the src_subject_id column modulo 4
--KL_max: the max value from the KL column for the knee radiograph in kxr_sq_bu**.txt, blank if unavailable or invalid
+- KL_max: the max value from the KL column for the knee radiograph in kxr_sq_bu**.txt, blank if unavailable or invalid
--knee_prosthesis: from manual inspection: 1 if present, 0 if not, blank if not knee radiograph
+- knee_prosthesis: from manual inspection: 1 if present, 0 if not, blank if not knee radiograph
--pelvis_prosthesis: from manual inspection: 1 if present, 0 if not, blank if not pelvis radiograph
+- pelvis_prosthesis: from manual inspection: 1 if present, 0 if not, blank if not pelvis radiograph

 # 4. Running the training script
 To reproduce the training procedure, run main.py